biol4559-uva/CompEvoBio_modules/Module_1/HWE_instructions.md

 ### 2. Select the options below.
 Why do these options matter? (we’ll discuss but here is the notes)

 >a.
 Version = which libraries to use<br>
 >b.
-Partition = what sort of computer your job gets given to, constraints, SU<br>
+Partition = Rivanna has different computing nodes that can be requested by specifying the appropriate partition. **Instructional** is what we will typically use.
+But, sometimes, those nodes become full and so you might find yourself waiting a long time for a new job.
+In that case, just select **standard**. <br>
 >c.
 Hours = Your Rstudio session will terminate after this amount of time<br>
 >d.
 Cores = billable SU (service unit)<br>
 >e.
 Memory = for small jobs like this lesson we only need >Gb<br>
 >f.
 Allocation = the account to bill SUs to.
-The instructional allocation prioritizes our jobs during our class-time so that we don’t have to wait. bio4559-aob2x<br>
+You will be using biol4020-aob2x<br>

 <p align="center">
 <img src="/Module_1/images/OOD2.png" width="750"/>